 Common Materials & Gear

 A good way to garner whether a specific piece of gear might qualify as mil-spec is to pay attention to the materials out of which it is crafted.
 Even if a bag, EDC knife, multi-tool, or whatever else isn’t actually used by the military itself, it still might be built from the same materials the military uses in the construction of their own stuff.
-Now, this does make whether those things are mil-spec or not even more murky, but it’s a good bet that if something is built from worthwhile materials, it’s likely a pretty good piece of gear (so long as you’re not dealing with a snake oil salesman lying about the construction).
+Now, this does make whether those things are mil-spec or not even murkier, but it’s a good bet that if something is built from worthwhile materials, it’s likely a pretty good piece of gear (so long as you’re not dealing with a snake oil salesman lying about the construction).
 The following are some of the more common materials you can find on or used in the building of outdoor gear that are also used by militaries around the world.

 Probably the most common ‘mil-spec’ material is ballistic nylon.
 And while it sounds like a generic term, the real stuff is actually a lot more specific.
 Originally made by DuPont for use in WWII, ballistic nylon was specifically designed to be exceedingly tough, abrasion resistant, and durable – as it was put into practice to protect aircraft personnel safe from ballistic impact – like shrapnel and bullets – hence, the name.
 No, ballistic nylon is not bulletproof, but it is a good deal tougher than most other fabric materials on the market.
 Typically, ballistic nylon is comprised of at least 1000 denier threat, but those with a lower denier rating can still be ballistic, as the term actually refers to the type of weave used to make the product – most commonly a 2×2 basket weave.
 The benefits of this construction is that it creates a fabric that’s exceptionally tear-resistant in every direction, resistant to punctures, and has a natural water-resistance (a byproduct of nylon itself).